rubigdata/redbad-setup/README.md

 1. Script `hadoop-inst-net.sh` is run once to configure networking for Hadoop.
 1. Script `hadoop-inst-env.sh` is run once to create a `hadoop` user and execute other prepatory steps.

+Additional steps:

+1. Script `toolbox-inst.sh` to setup a `toolbox` with SBT and java.